-The proposed project should promote the purpose and objectives of the American Democracy Project encourage, promote, and/or develop civic engagement at UCM focus on students and their development be initiated and completed within a year of receiving funding.
+The proposed project should promote ideals of the American Democracy Project and encourage, promote, and/or develop civic engagement at UCM.
+Focus on students and their development must be initiated and completed within a year of receiving funding.

 Applications are reviewed by the ADP Steering Committee.

 2012-2013 Grant Recipients

 Amy Billups, Changing Lives One Spring Break at a Time Rehabilitation of Substandard Living Conditions

 Ashley McCullough, Martin Luther King, Jr. Service Project

 Jean Nuernberger, 2013 Missouri Association for Social Welfare Student Advocacy Day